actris/data-management-plan/DMP/initial-DMP.md

 **The types and formats of data generated/collected**

 The ACTRIS ASC data centre unit is making use of EUROCHAMP database (https://data.eurochamp.org/) which is hosted by AERIS infrastructure.
 Data submitted to the DASCS pillar have to be provided by NFs in a standard format, called “EDF format” (EUROCHAMP Data Format) which is based on an ASCII text format and contains additional metadata in a header.
-These data are completed with rich metadata which are available from the website and give access to a technical description of the chambers (size, volume, walls, irradiation system …), the experimental protocols used for the generation of the data, and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.
+These data are completed with rich metadata which are available from the website and give access to a technical description of the chambers (size, volume, walls, irradiation system), the experimental protocols used for the generation of the data, and an “auxiliary mechanism” which provides the chamber-dependent parameters affecting the observations.
 Currently, work is being conducted with regards to providing tools for access and download of data also in the netCDF 4 format, compliant with the CF 1.7 convention.
 This will be implemented during ACTRIS implementation phase.

 Level 3 data provided in LAR are IR and mass spectra in JCAMP-DX format which is the standard format recommended by IUPAC for spectra.
 It is a 2D graphic format based on ASCII format.
 Metadata are attached and made available through the ACTRIS data user interface.
 These data are provided by NFs.